boldingd/EclipsePhaseContent/Kainouda2035.md

 >
 > **Bauble**: Spoiler: if you need to get onto the Thistledown discretely, either use the spaceport, use surface access, or, smartest way, dark-cast to Limehouse and then purchase an egocast over the local mesh from any random an-cap with a radio.
 >
-> **GoodNewsHarbinger**: Or bring along some infosec talent that can make some room once you've got local mesh access.
+> **plasmage**: Or bring along some infosec talent that can make some room once you've got local mesh access.
 >
 > **Bauble**: Or that, yes.
 >